Webador/SlmMail/docs/Mailgun.md

 It is assumed this module is already installed and enabled in your Zend Framework 2 project.
 If not, please read first the [installation instructions](../README.md) to do so.

-Copy the `./vendor/juriansluiman/slm-mail/config/slm_mail.mailgun.local.php.dist` to your `./config/autoload` folder (don't forget to remove the .dist extension !) and update your API key.
+Copy the `./vendor/juriansluiman/slm-mail/config/slm_mail.mailgun.local.php.dist` to your `./config/autoload` folder (don't forget to remove the .dist extension!) and update your API key.

 Usage
 -----